-The first step for an individual or couple interested in adopting is registering for Model Approach to Parenting (MAPP) classes.
-MAPP classes provide ten weeks of coursework to begin to equip an individual or couple with an understanding of the issues facing children in care, and to help them learn more about their readiness to adopt, and about tools that may be helpful should they proceed with the process.
-At times, weekend MAPP courses may be available as may be “Adoption Orientation” events, which are offered on a regular basis at Children’s Home Society.
+The first step for an individual or couple interested in adopting is registering for the Parent Resources for Information Development and Education (P.R.I.D.E) classes.
+PRIDE classes provide nine weeks of coursework to begin to equip an individual or couple with an understanding of the issues facing children in care and to help them learn more about their readiness to adopt and about tools that may be helpful should they proceed with the process.
+At times, weekend PRIDE courses may be available as may be “Adoption Orientation” events, which are offered on a regular basis at Children’s Home Society.
 Families interested in adopting are also invited to attend meetings of the Mid-Florida Adoption Support Group to become acquainted with others who have adopted or are interested in adopting.

 BECOMING A FOREVER FAMILY:

 A family with a completed approved adoption home study will be eligible to adopt a child from within our circuits and beyond.
-Photos and descriptions of children presently freed for adoption throughout the state of Florida are found on the State Explore Adoption Website (www.AdoptFlorida.org) and Children’s Home Society’s website (www.chsfl.org.)
-Families that have completed MAPP and have approved home studies will be considered by PSF and Children’s Home Society for children currently available for adoption and becoming available for adoption.
+Photos and descriptions of children presently freed for adoption throughout the state of Florida are found on the State Explore Adoption Website (www.AdoptFlorida.org) and Children’s Home Society’s website (www.chsfl.org.) as well as under the Heart Gallery section of this site.
+Families who have completed PRIDE and have approved home studies will be considered by PSF and Children’s Home Society for children currently available for adoption and becoming available for adoption.
 Also, families with approved adoption home studies may request that their home study be submitted for consideration by the agency involved with any child found on the above-referenced websites who remains available for adoption.